wbclark/content_rhel_demo/README.md

 $ pip install ansible apypie
 ```

 3.a.
-You can confirm that you are using the virtual environment's ansible from this point, by checking:
+You can confirm that you are using the virtual environment's Ansible from this point, by checking:

 ```shell
 $ which ansible
 $ ansible --version
 ```

-4. Install the development branch of the Foreman collection to the virtual environment:
+4. Install the development branch of the Foreman collection to the virtual environment's Ansible:

 ```shell
 $ ansible-galaxy collection install git+https://github.com/theforeman/foreman-ansible-modules.git